Maintaining Plasticity in Continual Learning via Regenerative Regularization: Related Work

 \subsection{Problem Settings}

 We first review two problem settings in which plasticity loss has been studied: continual learning and reinforcement learning.

-\textbf{Continual Learning.} In this paper, we aim to mitigate plasticity loss in the continual learning setting.
+\textbf{Continual Learning.} In this paper, we aim to mitigate plasticity loss in the continual learning setting, and in particular, continual supervised learning.
 While the continual learning literature has primarily focused on reducing catastrophic forgetting~\citep{goodfellow2013empirical, kirkpatrick2017overcoming}, more recently, the issue of plasticity loss has gained significant attention~\citep{dohare2021continual, dohare2023maintaining, abbas2023loss}. \citet{dohare2021continual} demonstrated that loss of plasticity sometimes becomes evident only after training for long sequences of tasks.
 Therefore, in continual learning, mitigating plasticity loss becomes especially important as agents encounter many tasks, or more generally a non-stationary data stream, over a long lifetime.

 \textbf{Reinforcement Learning.} Plasticity loss has also gained significant attention in the deep reinforcement learning (RL) literature~\citep{igl2020transient,kumar2020implicit,nikishin2022primacy,lyle2022understanding,gulcehre2022empirical,sokar2023dormant,nikishin2023deep, lyle2023understanding}.
 In RL, the input data stream exhibits two sources of non-stationarity.
 First, observations are significantly correlated over time and are influenced by the agent's policy which is continuously evolving.
 Second, common RL methods using temporal difference learning bootstrap off of the predictions of a periodically updating target network~\citep{mnih2013playing}.
 The changing regression target introduces an additional source of non-stationarity.
-While we study the continual supervised learning setting in this paper, we evaluate agents' robustness to both types of non-stationarity which induce plasticity loss in RL: input distribution shift and target function shift.